jtorp/lambda-demos/README.md

-# Lambda Layer Setup Scritps
+# Lambda Layer Node Setup Scritps

 ## Purpose

 Scripts automate the setup of Lambda Layer zip files for Node.js runtime.
-1. **Creating a Node.js project ** with dependencies and preparing the directory structure for Lambda layers.
+1. **Creating a Node.js project** with dependencies and preparing the directory structure for Lambda layers.
 2. **Creating a Lambda layer zip file** by copying the `node_modules` from your existing project and zipping them into the required structure for AWS Lambda.

 ### Prerequsits